doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 ```
 <small>Examples borrowed from the Elixir syntax reference</small>

-### Calls as call types
+### Qualified calls

-Earlier I mentioned that there are some cases where a call type can be another 3-tuple.
-This happens when there is a call on the left hand side of the `()` (call) operator.
+So far we've seen examples of non-qualified calls, where the first element is an atom.
+Qualified calls, on the other hand, have a call to the `.` operator as their first element.
+This kind of call is found when there is a call on the left hand side of the `()` (call) operator.
 There are two of these situations:

 - When the left hand side is another call
 - With the `.` operator